Jire/discordmentionall/README.md

 # Discord Mention All
 _Lets you do **@everyone** without permission_

+This works by manually @'ing members as fast as possible,
+and then deleting the mention message.
+This means it is limited
+to around 200 mentions per second, because of Discord's maximum
+message length.

 ### What's the setup process?

 Since this software is deliberately malicious, I will not release binaries for it.